determin1st/sm-utils/mustache.md

 ### instance options
 #### custom delimiters
+both opening/left and closing/right delimiters
+are passed in a single string
-both opening and closing delimiter is passed as a string, separated with a single ` ` space character:
+separated with a ` ` space character:
 ```php
 $m = \SM\Mustache::new([